itchyny/lightline.vim/README.md

 OK.
 The branch section has been removed.
 The `g:lightline.active.left` stands for the components which appear on the left hand side, for the active window.

-You find the read-only mark is not cool:
+You think that the read-only mark is not so cool:
 ![lightline.vim - tutorial](https://raw.github.com/itchyny/lightline.vim/master/image/tutorial/5.png)
 So you add the component setting (the following setting is effective with the patched font for vim-powerline):
 ```vim